 2016 was a significant turning point in the development of the Company.
 With the various proxy battles behind itself, the Company was able to move forward on several fronts.
 In January of 2016, successful testing of Ore-Sorting on the CuMo Project led to a significant improvement in the possible economics of the CuMo deposit.
 Ore-Sorting will allow the deposit to be mined at a high rate, sorted, and then processed at a lower rate.
 For example, the Company is examining mining at a rate of 300,000 short tons per day and processing at a rate of 60,000 short tons per day in order to recover about 90 to 95% of the contained metal.
 This change substantially reduces the costs to produce the molybdenum, copper and silver.
 Preliminary analysis indicates that the copper and silver are profitable by themselves.
 This would make the CuMo deposit competitive against the molybdenum by-product producers of the world, making it not only the largest molybdenum deposit in the world but also one of the lowest cost.
 In addition to an operating cost reduction, the capital cost is also reduced by \$800 million to \$1 billion dollars.
-Furthermore, the overall footprint of the processing plant is reduced.
+Furthermore, the overall footprint of the processing plant is reduced, the amount of resources required to process the material is reduced, and the environmental footprint is reduced.